 With the stigma surrounding rehab and treatment, addiction therapy might seem intimidating to some.
 Still, it is incredibly beneficial and a vital tool in breaking an addiction, preventing relapse, and rebuilding relationships.
 If you can relate to any of the following statements, it may be time to consider family therapy.

 - My loved one recently completed addiction treatment, and I feel like they/we need more ongoing support, especially as they transition back into regular life, which can be stressful.

 - My loved one’s substance abuse is causing problems within the home and marriage, and I do not want to walk away or abandon them, but something needs to change.

 - My loved one’s addiction is negatively impacting my children and I.

 - My loved one has been sober for some time, but our relationship is still strained, and we could use help learning how to communicate better.

 - I am struggling to maintain my personal boundaries within my loved one’s addiction and find myself enabling them more often than not because I don’t know what else to do for them.

 Taking the first step can seem scary, but if you’ve tried to mend the relationship or family dynamic on your own and been unsuccessful, therapy can help tremendously.

 Get Help for Your Family at Footprints Beachside Recovery

-Footprints Beachside Recovery was founded by a family that witnessed the destructive power of addiction firsthand and worked together to heal the damage it caused.
+Footprints Beachside Recovery was founded by a family that witnessed the destructive power of addiction firsthand and worked together to heal its damage.
 We want you and your family to find that same peace.
 Contact Footprints Beachside Recovery today at 727-954-3908 to learn about our family therapy program, or fill out our online form and let us get back to you.